 The last game of our selection is Ruck-Jovanovic.
 This clash between these two Grandmasters shows that black experiences some problems if he plays for the e7-e5 advance.
 White trades on e5, obtaining a sort of an Italian opening setup in which black is rather passive.

-Of course there are many ways to play for black and it is impossible to cover them all.
+Of course, there are many ways to play for black and it is impossible to cover them all.
 We have mentioned the Grandmasters who employ this line in order to guide our readers to a deeper study.
-We hope that the games exposed above will serve you as a guide and hopefully the line will prove useful any given day.
+We hope that the games exposed above will serve you as a guide and hopefully the line will prove useful on any given day.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: